 - Iris; late May-July.
-Emperor Meiji’s favorite flower can be found in the inner garden of the Meiji Shrine, but the most famous display of iris flowers is in the Heian Jingu in Kyoto best visited mid-June.
+Emperor Meiji’s favorite flower can be found in the inner garden of the Meiji Shrine, but the most famous display of iris flowers is in the Heian Jingu in Kyoto best visited in mid-June.

 Fall Flowers in Japan

-If you do your Japan tour in fall, you can expect the following flowers to be in full bloom:
+If you do your Japan tour in the fall, you can expect the following flowers to be in full bloom:

 - Cosmos; late August-early October.
 These are the most colorful blooms in Japanese autumn, coming in pink, purple, red, orange, and white.
-A good place to see cosmos flowers in Japan are the Hamarikyu Gardens but if you really want to see them in their full glory with Mt.
+A good place to see cosmos flowers in Japan is the Hamarikyu Gardens but if you really want to see them in their full glory with Mt.
 Fuji in the background you have to head to Hana no Miyako Park near Lake Yamanaka.

-- Chrysantemum; September-mid November.
+- Chrysanthemum; September-mid November.
 The national flower of Japan and the symbol of the Imperial Family can be found all over the country, and in Tokyo, the Shinjuku Gyoen is one of the best places to see blooming chrysanthemum.